darrenf54321/makersbnb/README.md

 ABOUT:
-The challenge is to build an AirBnB clone ("Makers AirBnB")
+The challenge is to build an AirBnB clone ("Makers AirBnB") utilising Ruby Sinatra and Capybara (testing).

+RUN:
+Command line: rackup

+SCREENSHOTS:

 USER STORIES: